Appdynamics/vertica-monitoring-extension/README.md

 1. Run 'mvn clean install' from the vertica-monitoring-extension directory
 2. Download the file VerticaMonitor.zip found in the 'target' directory into \<machineagent install dir\>/monitors/
 3. Unzip the downloaded file and cd into VerticaMonitor
-4. Open the monitor.xml file and provide values for host, port, database, user and password
+4. Open the config.yml file and provide values for host, port, database, user and password.
+You can also configure system table details for which you want to get the stats.
 5. Restart the Machine Agent.
 6. In the AppDynamics controller, look for events in Custom Metrics|Vertica|